-- To ensure that students with SEND have equal access to an extensive and balanced curriculum that suits their learning style and needs. - To work with the Executive Committee in continuously enhancing an accessible curriculum for all students. - To collaborate with class teachers to ensure that students with SEND have their lessons appropriately differentiated to enable students to overcome any barriers to learning. - To provide information and support to all teachers about students with SEND on their difficulties and recommend strategies for their educational provision, sharing examples of good practice. - To successfully track and monitor the progress of all students with SEND to ensure each student makes expected progress. - To ensure that parents are involved in their child's learning and gain an understanding of their SEND. - To involve students in the development and review of their own learning journey and 'Individual Education Plans' (IEP). - To liaise with outside agencies when specialist support is required. - To support staff in embedding inclusive strategies within the classroom. - Mandate an Inclusion Support Team to oversee SEND provision and exemplary practices across the school.
+- To ensure that students with SEND have equal access to an extensive and balanced curriculum that suits their learning style and needs. - To work with all stakeholders to continuously enhance an accessible curriculum for all students. - To collaborate with class teachers to ensure that students with SEND have their lessons appropriately differentiated to enable students to overcome any barriers to learning. - To provide information and support to all teachers about students with SEND on their difficulties and recommend strategies for their educational provision, sharing examples of good practice. - To successfully track and monitor the progress of all students with SEND to ensure each student makes the expected progress. - To ensure that parents are involved in their child's learning and gain an understanding of their SEND. - To involve students in the development and review of their own learning journey and 'Individual Education Plans' (IEP). - To liaise with outside agencies when specialist support is required. - To support staff in embedding inclusive strategies within the classroom. - Facilitate a Learning Support Team to oversee SEND provision and exemplary practices across the school.